Emergency Dentistry – Charleston, SC

 How to Prevent Dental Emergencies

-In most cases, dental emergencies can be prevented.
+In most cases, dental emergencies in Daniel Island can be prevented.
 Keep the following tips and habits in mind and you’ll be far less likely to have to deal with one:

 - Brush twice a day using fluoridated toothpaste

 - Floss at least once a day